CESNET/389ds-plugin-ssm/README.md

 ## Authors

-This plugin was written by Milan Sova for Sun ONE Directory Server 4 around year 1999.
-At the time he was working for Faculty of Electrical Engeneering of the Czech Technical University in Prague (FEL CTU).
+This plugin was written by Milan Sova for Sun ONE Directory Server 4 around the year 1999.
+At the time he was working for the Faculty of Electrical Engineering of the Czech Technical University in Prague (FEL CTU).
 Later he moved to CESNET.

 The plugin was ported for 389 Directory Server 1.4 by Jiří Cejp from FEL CTU.